 You’ll have a sampler with some built-in samples like air horn, siren, and explosion.
 A really cool feature it the sample editor where you can drop a whole track and grab small samples.
 So if you wanted to use a vocal sample for example, this would be a great useful feature.
 You can also create voice drops using your microphone.
 Simply record your own vocals using the record button on the mixer, and play them back as a sample.

 Something that makes Virtual DJ very popular with mobile DJ’s is the video mixing window.
 This feature lets you stream music videos while you mix.
 Many mobile DJ’s use this feature with a projector to bring the dancefloor to life.
 The software also lets you link both the audio and visual mixing crossfaders.
 This makes them work as one so you can mix both audio and video simultaneously.

-To the side of the deck section you'll see the hot cue, effects, and loop section.
-You can set up to 6 hot cues via the interface or more using your controller, mixer etc. Here you can also set loops and auto loops with the ability to set the size, length, and number of beats etc.
+To the side of the deck section you’ll see the hot cue, effects, and loop section.
+You can set up to 6 hot cues using your controller, or via the interface on your DJ software etc. Here you can also set loops and auto loops with the ability to set the size, length, and number of beats etc.

 There’s also a big bank of effects to add to your sets including reverb, echo, distortion etc. And if you’re using windows you can import VST plug-ins to add even more effects.

 A really cool feature of virtual DJ is the Sandbox Mode.
 This lets you practice the mix in your headphones before actually executing the live mix.
 So you can test out what a mix might sound like before actually outputting it through your main speakers.
 This let’s you find the best possible points of a track to transition and eliminates live trial and error.

 Overall a very feature packed program with lots more to offer than we’ve just mentioned.
 And it could be the best DJ software for the mobile DJ’s amongst us.